econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 Limit orders can be size-changed by their owner, including size increases.
 **If the size increases, the order is sent to the back of the time priority queue at its price!**
 This ensures price-time priority is preserved within the exchange.
-Here, the script has increase the size of the one bid order created above.
+Here, the script has increased the size of the one bid order created above.
 It's also decreased the size of the one ask order created above.
-Both of these transactions emit `ChangeOrderSizeEvent`.
+Both of these transactions emit a `ChangeOrderSizeEvent`.

 #### Step #5: Self-trade with swap orders (as Account A)

 ```
 Press enter to swap with Account A.
 TRANSACTIONS EXECUTED (first-to-last):